Pornografia (film)

 Pornografia is a 2003 Polish–French film directed by Jan Jakub Kolski.
 It is based on the 1960 novel of the same name by Witold Gombrowicz, set in Nazi-occupied Poland during World War II.

 The film touches on themes such as European society of the 1940s as a whole, conspiracy theories, guerrilla warfare, the Nazi invasion, murder, suicide, as well as eroticism, guilt, and manipulation of youth by adults.

-The score, composed by Zygmunt Konieczny, won the Georges Delerue Award at the Flanders International Film Festival in 2003.
+The score, composed by Zygmunt Konieczny, won the Georges Delerue Award at Film Fest Gent in 2003.